xiaoyao89/rcampad/Pods/vfrReader/README.md

 toolbar, you need to hide the UINavigationController navigation bar before pushing it and then show the navigation bar after popping it.
 The ReaderDemoController class shows how this is done with a bundled PDF file.
-To create a 'book as an app', please see the ReaderBookDelegate class.

 ### Required Files